 He will not cry aloud or lift up his voice or make it heard in the street.
-A bruised reed, he will not break.
-And a faintly burning wick he will not quench.
+A bruised reed he will not break and a faintly burning wick he will not quench.

-[103:35] He will faithfully bring forth justice.
+he will faithfully bring forth justice.
 Church, is that your God of whom we are called to emulate?

-Is that your God?
-If so, we receive an invitation not only to flee youthful passions like we saw last week, but we avoid stupid arguments lest we find ourselves being more useful to the devil than to God.
+[33:31] Is that your God?
+If so, we receive an invitation not only to flee youthful passions, like we saw last week, but we avoid stupid arguments, lest we find ourselves being more useful to the devil than to God.

 You want the main point?
-Christlike devotion is grounded in gentleness, even in the face of hostile opposition. may we remember this.
+Christ-like devotion is grounded in gentleness, even in the face of hostile opposition.
+May we remember this.

 Let's pray.
-Thank you.
+Let's pray.